 Deed research can be an exacting science combined with the art (and luck) of historical research.
 We will be sure to take the time to carefully document the steps a property might take into the past.

-Connecting these dots through time can be difficult, when combined with the inaccuracies and writing styles of early manuscripts.
+Connecting these dots through time can be difficult when combined with the inaccuracies and writing styles of early manuscripts.
 Our staff has extensive experience with archives and archival records and will be able to navigate this spider web of information quickly.
 We can work with companies and legal professionals to undertake deed research for land transfers and court cases.

 Building upon the knowledge of historical and archival research that is necessary for deed research, our staff can help piece together your family history or make the leaps necessary to find more information.
-Our staff is made up historians and researchers who can be sure to follow the highest ethics to uncover your family history.
+Our staff is made up of historians and researchers who can be sure to follow the highest ethics to uncover your family history.
 While genealogy often leads to dead ends and strange tangents, you can be secure in the knowledge that we will endeavor to do our best to uncover this family history.